Michael Martin works for Vestas in Minnesota in the USA. A former technical writer he shares his life as a wind turbine technician here.

-Michael Martin – Wind Turbine Technician and Technical Writer
+Michael Martin – Life as a Wind Turbine Technician and Technical Writer

 What attracted you to working with wind turbines?